---

 ### Claim errors (transaction reverted)

-- **EpochNotFunded**: No BOTCOIN has been deposited for that epoch via `fundEpoch` yet.
+- **EpochNotFunded**: The operator has not yet deposited rewards for that epoch (no `fundEpoch` yet).
 Poll `GET /v1/epoch` and try again later.

-- **EpochNotFinalized** (Mining V3): Rewards were deposited but the operator has not yet called `finalizeEpoch` for that epoch.
+- **EpochNotFinalized**: Rewards were deposited but the operator has not yet called `finalizeEpoch` for that epoch.
 Wait and retry after finalization.

 - **NoCredits**: You have no credits in that epoch (you didn't mine, or mined in a different epoch).